Blog Img

 Women make up half the population.
 That’s why it matters.
 When you dismiss or hold women back, you’re ostracising half the working population.
 Not only that but according to House of Commons research, companies with more female leaders outperform those dominated by men.

 Gender balance has a far greater impact than on one individual.
 The benefits are felt at a micro and macro level with top performing companies boosting the economy.
-That’s why it’s such a hard pill to swallow, because with happier employees, more productive businesses, higher profit levels there isn’t a downside, so why is there still so much resistance?
+That’s why it’s such a hard pill to swallow, because with happier employees, more productive businesses, and higher profit levels there isn’t a downside, so why is there still so much resistance?

 It’s clear that businesses have a role to play in supporting and encouraging women into senior leadership roles.
 I have worked hard during my career to break through the barriers, this has not been easy and it didn’t always work.
 Now that I am in a leadership role, I am conscious that I have the responsibility to help and support women to achieve their career aspirations, a role that I don’t take lightly.
 I want my daughter to be able to forge her path in life.
 To not be held back due to her gender and to be a trailblazer in whatever field and role that she chooses.